Lattice point enumeration of polytopes associated to integer compositions: Abstract

 \section{Abstract}

 An $n$-dimensional lattice polytope $\qQ_\sigma$ can be associated to any composition $\sigma$ of a positive integer $n$, as a special case of constructions due to Pitman--Stanley and Chapoton.
-The entries of the $h$-vector of $\sigma$, introduced by Chapoton, enumerate the lattice points in $\qQ_\sigma$ by the number of their zero coordinates.
-Chapoton conjectured that this vector is equal to the $h$-vector of a simplicial polytope.
-This paper proves that the $h$-vector of $\sigma$ is gamma-positive, hence palindromic and unimodal, and confirms certain other conjectures of Chapoton on the lattice point enumeration of composition polytopes.
+The entries of the $h$-vector of $\sigma$, introduced by Chapoton, enumerate the lattice points in $\qQ_\sigma$ by the number of their nonzero coordinates.
+Chapoton conjectured that this vector is equal to the $h$-vector of a flag simplicial polytope.
+This paper proves this conjecture.
+Moreover, it shows that the gamma-vector associated to the $h$-vector of $\sigma$ is nonnegative by means of an explicit combinatorial interpretation and confirms certain other conjectures of Chapoton on the lattice point enumeration of composition polytopes.
 A combinatorial interpretation of their $h^\ast$-polynomials is deduced.